Salvageyard/alx-pre_course/0x01-git/README.md

 # 0x01-git
-this is the first git progect
+This is the first git progect